 So let’s go!

-Pull out all the stops and serve something special this weekend and make it a “fall memorable” breakfast!
+Pull out all the stops serve something special this weekend and make it a “memorable” breakfast!

 I used Libby’s brand of Pure Pumpkin to whip up a batch in a hurry.
 You can even use organic pure pumpkin.